Regulations for the use of University ICT systems and facilities

-- The protection of personal data (that is data that can be used to identify a living individual) is governed by the Data Protection Act 1998 and any holdings of personal data must be registered internally with the University's Data Protection Officer.
-Users processing, storing or transmitting personal data are responsible for ensuring that this is carried out in accordance with the Act and with its eight Data Protection Principles.
+- The protection of personal data (that is data that can be used to identify a living individual) is governed by the General Data Protection Regulation and any holdings of personal data must be registered internally with the University's Data Protection Officer.
+Users processing, storing or transmitting personal data are responsible for ensuring that this is carried out in accordance with the Regulation.
 The control of students using such data is the responsibility of the member of staff supervising them.
-All Users should comply with the University’s Data Protection Policy and Guidelines and must treat as privileged any personal information concerning others which may become available to them through their use of University ICT; no part of such information may be copied, modified, disseminated or used without the permission of the appropriate person or authority.
+All Users must comply with the University’s Data Protection Policy and Guidelines and must treat as privileged any personal information concerning others which may become available to them through their use of University ICT; no part of such information may be copied, modified, disseminated or used without the permission of the appropriate person or authority.

 - Users of personal or other confidential data must take appropriate security measures against unauthorised access to, or alteration, disclosure or destruction of, that data and against its accidental loss or destruction.
-The Policy on Confidential Data in the University must be adhered to.
-The associated Guidelines are designed to provide a secure framework within which confidential material may be protected and should be followed.
+The Guidelines on handling Confidential Data are designed to provide a secure framework within which confidential material may be protected and must be followed.

 Part D: Misuse of ICT systems and facilities